 Improv is producing something onstage from little more than a suggestion and your own imagination.

-For actors, improv is the ultimate teaching tool.
-Acting is all about reacting-responding naturally to what has been said or done onstage.
+For actors, acting is all about reacting-responding naturally to what has been said or done onstage.
 Since acting is reacting, there is nothing that will build your acting skills faster than improv.

 Classes are lead and taught by long time sag/aftra union actress, award winning director and screenwriter, Wendy Pennington.
 Her recent film, "Service Animal," that she stars in and directed, WON First Place in the "The First Glance Film festival in Los Angeles."
 Her first film role was with Steve Martin in, "Sgt.
 Bilko."
 She played a recurring role on the full final season of the TV show, "California Dreams."
 This job required great Improv skills in front of a live studio audience.